 You might also be interested in:

-How to set-up a track without breaking the bank
+How to set-up a track system without breaking the bank

 Grass tracks are a good place to start — surfacing can be expensive or require planning and landowner permission, but a grass track can be set up relatively easily with temporary electric fencing.